Hello and welcome to Rawhide Leather - home of the Quick Draw Mag Sheath!

 (This is the medium brown tannery pre-dyed color I am now using for all brown orders)

 Here are just a few reasons why my work

 does’nt come cheap:

 1) To start with, I use only the finest U.S. full grain veg-tan leather (this type of leather won't stain your blade) from the top U.S. tannery and I have it custom finished to my specifications.
 I also use the very best no rust hardware I can find.

-3) Most sheath makers use between 6-9 ounce leather thickness - I use thick 11/12 ounce (about 3/16") saddle leather which is much harder to work with but makes for a sturdier and longer lasting end product.
+3) Most sheath makers use between 6-9 ounce leather thickness - I use thicker 10/12 ounce (about 5/32” to 3/16") saddle leather which is much harder to work with but makes for a sturdier and longer lasting end product.

 4) I spend a lot of time finishing my edges - probably too much as I'm somewhat of a perfectionist.
 My edges are beveled, dyed, hand burnished (slicked) & hand waxed.
 I don't take the easy path and just use a quick & easy colored edge coating (think paint) that some sheath makers use.

-5) My sheaths are wet-formed using a 20 ton hydraulic press which makes for a much more rigid sheath than hand forming (keep in mind that this compresses the leather so the leather will appear a bit thinner afterwards).
+5) My sheaths are wet-formed using a 20 ton hydraulic press which makes for a more rigid sheath than just hand forming (please keep in mind that this compresses the leather so the leather will appear a bit thinner afterwards).
 This compressed leather makes the sheath much safer and it will hold its shape much longer.

 6) One of the best features of my work is one that just can't be conveyed in a photo and that is the fit.
-My patterns have been adjusted to be as precise as possible and the sheaths are wet-formed to the actual knives and not an imprecise mold.
+My patterns have been tweaked repeatedly in the past to be as precise as possible and the sheaths are wet-formed to the actual knives and not an imprecise mold.